 Photo: Karsten Piper

-What’s happening?
+What's happened?

 ➡️ READ THE MINISTRY'S PRESS RELEASE

-➡️ READ THE POLICY DOCUMENT
+➡️ READ THE POLITICAL CASE

-What does this mean?
+What does that mean?

 ➡️ READ ABOUT AALBORG'S CANDIDACY